iampika/mamyno-movie-app/README.md

 ## What will be your process?

 - What project management tool will you use?
   - I will use Github Projects, to break down project in smaller, manageble pieces and track their progress.
+You can view it [here](https://github.com/jakepintu/mamyno-movie-app/projects/1).
 - How often will you commit your code?
   - I will aim to commit code every day
 - How will you test your web site?